Mellanox/ufm_sdk_3.0/plugins/ufm-rest-rdma-Plugin/README.md

 1. From inside the docker:
  Enter to the docker and
  cd /opt/ufm/src/ufm-plugin-rest-rdma
- How to run client - use help option to see available parameters `./ufm_rdma.py -h`
+ How to run client - use -h help option to see available parameters `./ufm_rdma.py -h`
 2. From hosting server
+It is a script located at /opt/ufm/ufm-plugin-ufm-rest/ufm_rest_rdma_client.sh inside docker, that could be copied using command
+`cp <containerId>:/opt/ufm/ufm-plugin-ufm-rest/ufm_rest_rdma_client.sh /host/path/target`
-It is a script located at /opt/ufm/ufm-plugin-ufm-rest/ufm_rest_rdma_client.sh inside docker, that could be copied from docker to client host and could be used to run REST requests directly from the host with no need to enter to the client docker container
+from docker to client host and could be used to run REST requests directly from the host with no need to enter to the client docker container

 ## Example: